The First Deadly Sin: Critical reception

 Critics Roger Ebert and Leonard Maltin both praised Sinatra's performance as one of his better performances, and daughter Nancy Sinatra commented in her book Sinatra: An American Legend that her father was very excited about this film.

+The First Deadly Sin holds a 67% rating on Rotten Tomatoes based on nine reviews.

 Ending

 The film's ending was changed from the novel in which the killer Daniel Blank retreated to a bluff called Devil's Needle in upstate New York where he died of dehydration before Delaney and the state troopers were able to bring him down.
 Here, a less subtle approach allowed the ending to be more in tune with the rest of the film.

 William L. DeAndrea noted that "for [the film's] network TV showing, Sinatra added a spoken voice-over" to the conclusion, "changing the meaning of the final images completely".

 Trivia

-This was Sinatra's last starring role, as well as the first film appearance for Bruce Willis.
+This is Sinatra's last starring role, as well as the first film appearance for Bruce Willis, as an extra walking past Sinatra in a restaurant (although he is virtually unrecognizable, owing to a hat that covers his eyes).